What is A/B Testing (+ Five A/B Testing Examples You Can Steal)

 In an ideal world, ecommerce companies would be continuously running A/B tests in order to make data-based decisions rather than intuition-based alone.

-In fact, that’s why we designed and launched our Conversion Growth Program™, to help fast-growing brands consistently run tests as they scale.
-But, we realize that’s not always an option, so here’s how to determine whether or not A/B testing is right for your business at the moment.
+In fact, that’s why we designed and launched our Digital Experience Optimization Program™, to help digital leaders understand which optimization practices will help them scale.
+But we realize that’s not always an option, so here’s how to determine whether or not A/B testing is right for your business at the moment.

 When to run an A/B test